 Think about all the data that lands in your data lake each day.
 How do you make sense of that data?
 For a business user who needs to analyze all that data, it’s hard to figure out how to even start querying.
 Without a semantic model, it is difficult for the user to identify the correct customer key, customer ID, or the date hierarchy.
 Different fields can mean different things to different people.
 Each team or user would then interpret those fields in different ways and get potentially different views of the same data.

 Most BI tools allow users to define their own semantic models – the dimensions, the measures, and the hierarchies.
 One option is to let the business users create their own semantic models in the tools that they use.
 However, achieving a single source of truth is difficult in this case.
 It is necessary to have a common representation of data so that different teams can access their data using common business terms.

-How to build a Semantic Layer that can handle future data workloads?
+How to build a Universal Semantic Layer that can handle future data workloads?

 Imagine a complex data scenario with millions of cardinalities, hundreds of dimensions and measures, and trillions of rows of data.
 You need a mechanism to handle that kind of data and create a simplistic view of it.
 This is where Kyvos comes in.

-Kyvos builds a semantic layer that can handle any scale or complexity of data and meet the growing analytical needs of an enterprise.
-Powered by next-generation OLAP technology, the Kyvos semantic layer:
+Kyvos builds a universal semantic layer that can handle any scale or complexity of data and meet the growing analytical needs of an enterprise.
+Powered by smart OLAP technology, the Kyvos semantic layer:

 - Enhances information in the data lake and makes it more useful for the business

 - Makes it easier for users to query massive data on the cloud and on-premise storage platforms